 Ankle pain can refer to any type of pain or discomfort in the ankles, usually caused by an injury or medical condition.
 Common symptoms associated with ankle pain include swelling, stiffness, redness and warmth.
 This is a musculoskeletal condition which can be treated in a number of ways using medication and physiotherapy.

 There are many potential causes of ankle pain, including acute injuries, such as sprain or fracture to chronic conditions like osteoarthritis.
 Injuries can occur from rolling the ankle whilst walking, running or jumping and often happen when a person is playing sports.

 Types of ankle pain

-Tendonopathy (sometimes referred to as Tendonitis) is where the tendons- which attaches muscle to bone- become irritated and inflamed.
-Tendonopathy may start as a dull ache or tightening sensation which worsens over several weeks.
+Tendinopathy (sometimes referred to as Tendonitis) is where the tendons, which attach muscle to bone, become irritated and inflamed.
+Tendinopathy may start as a dull ache or tightening sensation which worsens over several weeks.
 Swelling may occur in more serious cases.

 A fracture has similar causes to an ankle sprain but instead results in a break to the bone in the ankle.
 This is a common ankle injury and is accompanied by severe pain, swelling, bruising, and an inability to put weight on the ankle.

-Our aims will be to rebuild strength in the ankle and ease any stiffness and pain, and also look at improving your overall flexibility and fitness.
+Our aims will be to rebuild strength in the ankle and ease any stiffness and pain, whilst also looking to improve your overall flexibility and fitness.
 By focusing on these core aims, we hope to eliminate the possibility of repeated issues.

 Is there anything I can do at home to help my recovery?